xcore/sc_spdif/module_spdif_tx/doc/programming.rst

   :start-after: //::declaration
   :end-before: //::

-In this example, ``transmitSpdif`` function sets up the clock and starts the transmit function to receive on a link.
+In this example, ``transmitSpdif`` function sets up the clock and starts the transmit function to receive on a channelend.

 .. literalinclude:: app_spdif_tx_example/src/main.xc
   :start-after: //::spdif core
   :end-before: //::

-The generate function sends configuration settings over the link then generates signal triangle wave signal and sends the data.
+The generate function sends configuration settings over the channelend then generates signal triangle wave signal and sends the data.

 .. literalinclude:: app_spdif_tx_example/src/main.xc
   :start-after: //::data generation